yichunzhao/spring-jpa-transaction/README.md

 You need to watch out @DataJpaTest will by default auto-configure an embedded database, so if you test against a real database, then need to disable this default behaviour.

+Creating database schema

+database schema can be created from entity definitions via the hibernate, using an external schemal.sql, or by the flyway.

+We can control whether the schema.sql file should be executed with the property spring.datasource.initialization-mode.
+The default value is embedded, meaning it will only execute for an embedded database (i.e. in our tests).
+If we set it to always, it will always execute.